 City Councilors, the Mayor and the Auditor are elected in the general election, except as otherwise provided in this Charter, using ranked choice voting.
-Ranked choice voting means an election method in which voters rank candidates for an office or offices in order of voters' preferences and ballots are counted in rounds.
+Ranked choice voting means an election method in which voters rank candidates for an office or offices in order of the voter's preference and ballots are counted in rounds.
+The use of ranked choice voting must commence with the November 2024 election.